robertosassu/linux/Documentation/security/IMA-templates.rst

  - 'iuid': the inode UID;
  - 'igid': the inode GID;
  - 'imode': the inode mode;
+ - 'evmxattrnames': the concatenated EVM protected xattr names (separated by |), only if the xattr is present;
+ - 'evmxattrlengths': the concatenated EVM protected xattr lengths (u32), only if the xattr is present;
+ - 'evmxattrvalues': the concatenated EVM protected xattr values;

 Below, there is the list of defined template descriptors: